cryptiumlabs/juvix/doc/STYLEGUIDE.md

 ### Warnings ###

-Code should be compilable with `-Wall -Werror`.
+Code should be compilable with `-Wall`.
 There should be no warnings.